 Alternative 2 - Authorized plan with modifications (DB3 and DB4): Construction of the channel modifications and the detention basins would generate temporary, minor adverse impacts to ambient noise levels via vehicle, equipment, and construction disturbance.
 Noise analysis from similar studies indicates that the overall average noise level generated on a construction site could be 89 dBA at 50 feet during excavation type activities.
 While this would be greater than the 85 dBA noise level set by NIOSH (refer to discussion in Section 2.5), exposure to this noise level by nearby sensitive receptors for 8 continuous hours any given day that construction is occurring would be unlikely.
 Instead, exposure to the 89 dBA noise level by construction equipment would be in intermittent any given day that construction is occurring.
 In addition, certain noise levels are not prohibited by University City, only construction during certain hours/days.
 Per the University City Noise Ordinance, Alteration, Demolition, Etc., of Buildings (Section 215.780 Noise (B)(7)), the erection (including excavation), demolition, alteration, or repair of any building or other structure between the hours of 10:00 P.M. and 7:00 A.M. and on Sunday, except in case of urgent necessity in the interest of public safety and then only with a permit from the Building Commission is prohibited.
 Implementation of Alternative 2 would adhere to the restrictions on construction in the Noise Ordinance to minimize noise impacts.
-No permanent adverse impacts to noise would be expected from this alternative.
-Noise would suffer temporary, minor, direct impacts from Alternative 2.
+No permanent adverse impacts related to noise would be expected from this alternative.
+Alternative 2 would result in temporary increased noise levels which would be a temporary and minor direct impact.

 Alternatives 3a and 3b - Detention Basins: Noise analysis from similar studies indicates that the overall average noise level generated on a construction site could be 89 dBA at 50 feet during excavation type activities.
 While this would be greater than the 85 dBA noise level set by NIOSH (refer to discussion in Section 2.5), exposure to this noise level by nearby sensitive receptors for 8 continuous hours any given day that construction is occurring would be unlikely.
-Instead, exposure to the 89 dBA noise level by construction equipment would be in intermittent any given day that construction is occurring.
-In addition, certain noise levels are not prohibited by University City, only construction during certain hours/days.
+Instead, exposure to the 89 dBA noise level by construction equipment would be in intermittent any given day that construction equipment would be in intermittent any given day that construction during certain noise levels are not prohibited by University City, only construction during certain hours/days.
 Per the University City Noise Ordinance, Alteration, Demolition, Etc., of Buildings (Section 215.780 Noise (B)(7)), the erection (including excavation), demolition, alteration, or repair of any building or other structure between the hours of 10:00 P.M. and 7:00 A.M. and on Sunday, except in case of urgent necessity in the interest of public safety and then only with a permit from the Building Commission is prohibited.
 Construction of the two basins would generate noise, resulting in temporary, minor, direct impacts to noise pollution.
 No permanent adverse impacts to noise are anticipated.
 Long-term adverse impacts to noise are not anticipated.
 The basins themselves would not generate noise once constructed.
-Noise would suffer temporary, minor, direct impacts from Alternative 3a or 3b.
+An increase in noise levels would result in temporary, minor, direct impacts from Alternative 3a or 3b.